zombiestruck/Houdini-Register/README.md

 Simply execute the register to listen on port 4444 by typing into terminal/PuTTy: `node Boot`

 CURRENT STATUS: Waiting for Hawk to rewrite Dotes CP Disney Template to take post requests so we can use it as the frontend of Flake.
-AKA to look like this instead of the generic, basic bootstrap template: https://i.imgur.com/cnrl4E3.png.
+So it can look like this https://i.imgur.com/cnrl4E3.png instead of the generic, basic bootstrap template that we have.